Moving Made Easy: How to Master Moving Heavy Furniture

 5. Plan your route

 Before you start moving any furniture out of a room, it's a good idea to plan its route first.
 Though you might be able to get it out the room, can you get it out the hallway?
 Down the stairs?
 The last thing you need is to be trapped in the corridor with a piece of furniture you can’t get any further with.
-Be sure to measure your spaces to make sure your furniture has enough room to fit through them.
+Be sure to measure your spaces to ensure your furniture has enough room to fit through them.

 6. Clear your path